cityofaustin/Residential-Permitting/_projects/deck.md

 If your uncovered deck has drainage spaces between the deck boards and is located over a pervious surface, your deck should not cover more than 50% of the horizontal area.
 Impervious cover restrictions are in place to prevent flooding.

-{% include glossary-aside.html term="impervious-cover" %}
+{% include glossary-aside.html term="impervious cover" %}

 ### Do I need a permit?